hdinkel/ELM-CPIB-2017/merged/complete.md

 The graphical results summary for P53_HUMAN.
 Note that not all motif hits are
 shown: the image is chopped off at the bottom.
 The protein has a handful of structural features (shown in the top 5 rows).
 See the legend at the top of the figure for more information.
-Motif instances which are manually annotated in the database appear as read or yellow ovals in the graphic.
-Blue/gray square represent predicted motif occurrences (which are further discussed in Basic Protocol 3: Predicting ELMs in sequences)
+Motif instances which are manually annotated in the database appear as red or yellow ovals in the graphic.
+Blue/gray squares represent predicted motif occurrences (which are further discussed in Basic Protocol 3: Predicting ELMs in sequences)